This is a transcription of an audio lecture from Introduction to Gnostic Studies, originally given live at the Gnostic Academy of Chicago.

 These types of cycles can happen in our relationships.
 They can happen in our jobs.
 “Oh!
 I am already dreading going to work today and it is going to be a terrible day!”
 And then you show up having that kind of attitude and it ends up being a terrible day.

 So there can be some feedback loop there.
-It is very important to check ourselves up a little bit, psychologically.
-To perceive each day, and each moment, and each person in a new way.
-To really see the reality of that.
-And to do that we need to be awakening our consciousness.
+It is very important to check ourselves up a little bit, psychologically―to perceive each day, and each moment, and each person in a new way―to really see the reality of that.
+To do that we need to be awakening our consciousness.

 The Key of Sol and Self-Observation